kitmrri/weather-information/backend/README.md

 There is a reusable interface called `ApiInterface`, it is a `ServiceProvider` that `OpenWeather` and `OpenGeoapify` is using to create its own use of the function but not altering the `main function` which is inside the ApiInterface.

+For cleaning and uniformity of format and spacing of codes, i used `Laravel Pint` to automatically correct the corrections of every php file in backend folder.
+This free up significant time when cleaning manually.
+This also adds uniformity if ever another developer updates the application.

 ## Features
 * Fetch current weather data and 5-day forecast for a given location
 * Minimize API calls by saving data in a MySQL database